 WHAT TO EXPECT AFTER AN ADJUSTMENT

 - Immediately following an adjustment, patients report a variety of responses.
-Some feel better immediately.
-Many express a sense of well-being, of being "in balance," or of being taller.
+Some feel better immediately, while others have some soreness after the first or second adjustment.
+Many express a sense of well-being, of being “in balance,” or of being taller.
 A few experience slight dizziness or light-headedness.
 The majority of our patients experience gradual, steady improvement.
-Spasms, sharp pain, and "catches" are usually the first symptoms to be relieved.
+Spasms, sharp pain, and “catches” are usually the first symptoms to be relieved.

 - Refrain from heavy lifting or other strenuous activity for 2 hours following your adjustment.